Special education faces 'crisis-level shortages' of teachers, experts say

 More students are applying for IEPs, which creates extra paperwork for special education teachers, extending their work days beyond school hours, according to Eisenberg and teachers in Wisconsin and other states.

-Since the pandemic forced children to stay at home for months on end, students lagged in social development.
-This was especially seen in kindergarteners entering school for the first time, and it put an extra strain on teachers.
-One of the reasons students with disabilities fell behind is because it was harder to meet their needs virtually, educators say.
+Since the COVID-19 pandemic forced children to stay at home for months on end, students lagged in social development.
+This was especially seen in kindergartners entering school for the first time, and it put an extra strain on teachers.
+One of the reasons students with disabilities fell behind is because it was harder to meet their needs online, educators say.
 Platforms like Zoom, Google Classrooms and Google Meet are not always suited for people with hearing or visual impairments.

 Pandemic effects